ubirch/ubirch-testkit/TestKit.md

 **That's it!**

 ### How it works
-After power up, the TestKit will load the configuration from the SD card, connect to the NB-IoT network, perform a bootstrap with the **ubirch bootstrap service** to acquire the PIN for the SIM card and then register its public key at the
+After the power up, the TestKit will load the configuration from the SD card, connect to the NB-IoT network (APN: *iot.1nce.net*) and perform a bootstrap with the UBIRCH backend to acquire the SIM card's PIN via HTTPS.
- **ubirch key service**.
+ Once the SIM card is unlocked, the device will request the x509 certificate from the SIM card's secure storage and use it to register the SIM card's public key at the UBIRCH backend.
+Now the device is ready to send signed UBIRCH Protocol Packages (*UPPs*) to the backend to be anchored to the blockchain.

-Once the initialisation is done, the device will take measurements every minute and send a data message to the **ubirch data service**.
+Once the initialisation is done, the device will take measurements once a minute and send a data message to the UBIRCH data service.
  The data message contains the device UUID, a timestamp and a map with the sensor data:
 ```json
 {